-The diagnosis of Hashimoto’s thyroiditis may be made when individuals present with symptoms of hypothyroidism, often accompanied by a goiter (an enlarged thyroid gland) on physical examination, and laboratory testing of hypothyroidism, which is an elevated thyroid-stimulating hormone (TSH) with or without a low thyroid hormone (Free thyroxine [Free T4] levels.
+The diagnosis of Hashimoto's thyroiditis may be made when patients present with symptoms of hypothyroidism, often accompanied by a goiter (an enlarged thyroid gland) on physical examination, and laboratory testing of hypothyroidism, which is an elevated thyroid-stimulating hormone (TSH) with or without a low thyroid hormone (Free thyroxine [Free T4] levels.
 TPO antibodies, when measured, are usually elevated.

 Occasionally, the condition may be diagnosed early, especially in individuals with a strong family history of thyroid disease.
 TPO antibodies might be positive, but thyroid hormone levels might be normal or there may just be an isolated mild elevation of serum TSH is seen.
 Symptoms of hypothyroidism might be missing.